-Your biggest achievement to date is winning the World Championships on 2010 – what was that like?
+Your biggest achievement to date is winning the World Championships in 2010 – what was that like?

 It was amazing, obviously.
 To invest that amount of time and money since I started back in 2003 and to win it was just brilliant.
-It?s a great event; it happens in Mesquite, just outside Las Vegas, and you hit balls over a couple of football and american football pitches and into the driving area between 250-460 yards away.
-I?m really looking forward to this year as they have changed the format a bit.
-The qualifying will take place in Mesquite in September, and then final 8 finalists come back in October to Las Vegas and will compete hitting balls along a strip there for the title.
-The tv coverage will be on the golf channel in a sort of reality format, so it?s growing for sure, and with Callaway on board it?s going to be a fantastic event again this year.
+It’s a great event; it happens in Mesquite, just outside Las Vegas, and you hit balls over a couple of football and American football pitches and into the driving area between 250-460 yards away.
+I’m really looking forward to this year as they have changed the format a bit.
+The qualifying will take place in Mesquite in September, and then the final 8 finalists come back in October to Las Vegas and will compete hitting balls along a strip there for the title.
+The tv coverage will be on the golf channel in a sort of reality format, so it’s growing for sure, and with Callaway on board, it’s going to be a fantastic event again this year.

-Well I have never been down the route of what Joe does before, but his knowledge of the body movements is impressive.
-When you are swinging the club at 150 mph and trying to whack it a long way, it is all about trying to squeeze the extra 1 or 2% more from what you?re doing.
-That can translate to 10 yards extra on the range and in competition that can make all the difference.
-Seeing Joe at Perfect Balance has made sure I can fine-tune everything that impacts the golf swing: the muscle flow, my flexibility and freeing the body up are extremely important and he is helping me with all these aspects.
-When you are 6?
-4?? and 20 stone it?s important you get these things right!
+Well, I have never been down the route of what Joe does before, but his knowledge of the body movements is impressive.
+When you are swinging the club at 150 mph and trying to whack it a long way, it is all about trying to squeeze the extra 1 or 2% more from what you’re doing.
+That can translate to 10 yards extra on the range and in a competition that can make all the difference.
+Seeing Joe at Perfect Balance has made sure I can fine-tune everything that impacts the golf swing: the muscle flow, my flexibility, and freeing the body up are extremely important and he is helping me with all these aspects.
+When you are 6″ 4″ and 20 stone it?s important you get these things right!

-Obviously, I want to win the World Championships as many times as I can – that?s the top of the sport.
+Obviously, I want to win the World Championships as many times as I can – that’s the top of the sport.
 Beyond that though, I want to help raise the general awareness of Long Driving in the U.K. and throughout Europe.
-As the first European to win the World Championship I feel it?s my responsibility to do that, so I?m hopeful to play a big part in bringing the sport more to the forefront here.
-Callaway have put on some great exhibitions and I was asked to go on the Sky Sports golf coverage which was also a great opportunity.
-Overall I just want to keep enjoying what I do and hopefully that can feed down to other people too.
+As the first European to win the World Championship I feel it’s my responsibility to do that, so I’m hoping to play a big part in bringing the sport more to the forefront here.
+Callaway has put on some great exhibitions and I was asked to go on the Sky Sports golf coverage which was also a great opportunity.
+Overall I just want to keep enjoying what I do and hopefully, that can feed down to other people too.